 For example, tapered needles are generally used inside the body.
-Bowels, muscles, or fascia places contain tissue that’s easily accessible and therefore pierced just as easily, too.
+Bowels, muscles, or fascia places contain tissue that’s easily accessible and therefore pierced just as easily.
 Cutting needles, on the other hand, are used for very rough tissue ligaments and skin.

 Tapered Suturing Needles

-Tapered suturing needles are also called a round bodied needles due to their shape and blunt point.
-Each one is tapered and doesn’t have a cutting edge; therefore, it is generally used for closing soft tissue such as gastrointestinal, vascular, fascia, and other soft tissue found below the skin’s surface.
+Tapered suturing needles are also called round bodied needles due to their shape and blunt point.
+Each one is tapered and doesn’t have a cutting edge; therefore, they are generally used for closing soft tissue such as gastrointestinal, vascular, fascia, and other soft tissue found below the skin’s surface.

 Different wire diameters are used in every round-bodied needle that is manufactured.
 Each is made according to the type of tissue and wound to be sutured.
 For example, fine wire diameters are used to repair bowel tissues, whereas a heavier wire diameter is used for suturing muscle.

-- TP (trigger point): Is used to close fascia during abdominal surgery
+- TP (trigger point): Used to close fascia during abdominal surgery.

-- CT (circle taper): Is used to close the joint space or deep layers of tissue after general surgery
+- CT (circle taper): Used to close the joint space or deep layers of tissue after general surgery.

-- CT2 (smaller than CT): Is often used on closing of uterus
+- CT2 (smaller than CT): Often used on closing of uterus.

-- SH (small half circle): Is used to close bowel or tissue layers after breast surgery
+- SH (small half circle): Used to close bowel or tissue layers after breast surgery.

 - CV: Used for nerve repair and delicate vessels.